 The classic party appetizer with a Southwest twist.
-These pretty tortilla pinwheels are made ahead and are waiting for you in the refrigerator to slice and serve at party time.
+These pretty Southwest Chicken Tortilla Pinwheels are made ahead and are waiting for you in the refrigerator to slice and serve at party time.
 A great addition to your appetizer menu at any time of year.

 Sometimes it is the simplest of recipes that we tend to forget when menu planning.
 Tortilla pinwheels are one of those simple, no-brainer recipes that should be in the front of your mind when planning a party or gathering of any kind.
 They meet all of my criteria for keeping things low-stress – they include simple ingredients, they’re quick and easy to put together, and they’re made ahead with very little prep at party time.
 This gives them a solid place on my “awesome party snack” list.

 They are also easy to transport, look oh-so-pretty on a plate, require no utensils, and people love ’em.
 Need I say more?